-Commercial deployment of the Corporation's products in commercial theatres depends, in part, on its ability to obtain content on an ongoing basis.
+Commercial deployment of the Corporation's products depends, in part, on its ability to obtain content on an ongoing basis.
+Movie and video game studios as well as content providers in general could limit the access to content that is coded by D-BOX for its customers.
 Failure by D-BOX to maintain a continuous flow of content could adversely affect its activities, revenues, financial position and operating results.